Need something stylish for home working? I have picked out 30 of the best retro home office desks for you, covering most sizes and budgets.

 9. Quilda desk at La Redoute

-It just has a little bit more presence.
-Again, part of a larger vintage-style furniture range, the desk is one of the biggest I have featured, so if you need the space and the storage check this one out.
+The big one is the one for me, which is the one pictured above.
+It just has a little bit more presence and has that ‘vintage writing desk’ vibe about it.
+Again, part of a larger vintage-style furniture range, the desk is one of the biggest in the rundown, so if you need the surface space and the storage check this one out.

-A big work surface, small tapered legs for support, a cupboard to one side and three drawers to the other.
+It is a big work surface, with the desk supported with small tapered legs and with a cupboard to one side plus three drawers to the other.
 All coming together in a unit that looks like it could be a period original.
-This was £750, but right now it is reduced to £487.50.
+This is £799 if you want it in your home office.

 If you want more, do check out the site archive.
 These are 10 of my favourites, but I have featured many more over the years.